wsu-yale-rhig/jetreader/docs/cmake_structure.md

 ## Dependencies

 Dependencies are defined in cmake/Dependencies.cmake, and come in two flavors.
-Physics packages (ROOT, FastJet) are expected to be installed by the user this way, we don't accidentally conflict with locally installed packages.
+Physics packages (ROOT, FastJet) are expected to be installed by the user.
+This way, we don't accidentally conflict with locally installed packages.
 Other libraries, such as the testing tools (gtest, benchmark), the STAR StPicoEvent framework, and any other C++ functionality are built internally, and are located in third_party.
 When adding another third party library, if its possible it should be added as a git submodule, and integrated into the build via the cmake project by adding the relevant sripts in cmake/Dependencies.cmake.

 ## Modules